milesdwilliams15/Teaching/DPR 101/Notes/05_show_the_right_numbers_pt1.md

 <img src="05_show_the_right_numbers_pt1_files/figure-gfm/unnamed-chunk-8-1.png" width="75%" />

 We can also use `facet_grid()` similarly to `facet_wrap()`.
-This function let’s you set easily facet by multiple categories at once.
+This function let’s you easily facet by multiple categories at once.

 There’s actually a very helpful version of `facet_grid()` that we can access by installing and then loading the `{ggh4x}` package: